Lviv: Kingdom of Poland

-In 1672 it was surrounded by the Ottomans who also failed to conquer it.
+In 1672, it was surrounded by the Ottomans who also failed to conquer it.
 Three years later, the Battle of Lwów (1675) took place near the city.
-Lwów was captured for the first time since the Middle Ages by a foreign army in 1704 when Swedish troops under King Charles XII entered the city after a short siege.
+Lwów was captured for the first time since the Middle Ages by a foreign army in 1704, when Swedish troops under King Charles XII entered the city after a short siege.
 The plague of the early 18th century caused the death of about 10,000 inhabitants (40% of the city's population).

 Habsburg Empire

 In 1772, following the First Partition of Poland, the region was annexed by the Habsburg monarchy to the Austrian Partition.
 Known in German as Lemberg, the city became the capital of the Kingdom of Galicia and Lodomeria.
-Lemberg grew dramatically during the 19th century, increasing in population from approximately 30,000 at the time of the Austrian annexation in 1772, to 196,000 by 1910 and to 212,000 three years later; while the poverty in Austrian Galicia was raging.
+Lemberg grew dramatically during the 19th century, increasing in population from approximately 30,000 at the time of the Austrian annexation in 1772, to 196,000 by 1910 and to 212,000 three years later; rapid population growth brought about an increase in urban squalor and poverty in Austrian Galicia.
 In the late 18th and early 19th centuries a large influx of Austrians and German-speaking Czech bureaucrats gave the city a character that by the 1840s was quite Austrian, in its orderliness and in the appearance and popularity of Austrian coffeehouses.

-During Habsburg's rule, Lviv became one of the most important Polish, Ukrainian and Jewish cultural centres.
+During Habsburg rule, Lviv became one of the most important Polish, Ukrainian and Jewish cultural centres.
 In Lviv, according to the Austrian census of 1910, which listed religion and language, 51% of the city's population was Roman Catholics, 28% Jews, and 19% belonged to the Ukrainian Greek Catholic Church.
-Linguistically, 86% of the city's population used the Polish language and 11% preferred the Ruthenian.
+Linguistically, 86% of the city's population used the Polish language and 11% preferred Ruthenian.

 In 1773, the first newspaper in Lemberg, Gazette de Leopoli, began to be published.
 In 1784, a Latin language university was opened with lectures in German, Polish and even Ruthenian; after closing in 1805, it was reopened in 1817.
 By 1825, German became the sole language of instruction.
 Lemberg University was opened by Maria Theresa in 1784.
 By 1787, her successor Joseph II, Holy Roman Emperor opened "Studium Ruthenum" for students who did not know enough Latin to take regular courses.

 During the 19th century, the Austrian administration attempted to Germanise the city's educational and governmental institutions.
-Many cultural organisations which did not have a pro-German orientation were closed.
+A number of cultural organisations which did not have a pro-German orientation were closed.
 After the revolutions of 1848, the language of instruction at the university shifted from German to include Ukrainian and Polish.
 Around that time, a certain sociolect developed in the city known as the Lwów dialect.
-Considered to be a type of Polish dialect, it draws its roots from numerous other languages besides Polish.
+Considered to be a type of Polish dialect, it draws its roots from a number of other languages besides Polish.
 In 1853, kerosene lamps as street lighting were introduced by Ignacy Łukasiewicz and Jan Zeh.
 Then in 1858, these were updated to gas lamps, and in 1900 to electric ones.